kanhua/CarND-PID-Control-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./pid`.

+## The function of PID values

+Increasing P value makes the car more responsive to CTE value, but it also causes oscillations, especially when the car is driving at a high speed.
+Increasing D values can damp the oscillation.
+Ideally, controlling only P and D is enough for minimizing the CTE.
+However, real-world may have systematic bias that prevent the value of CTE converging, such as a long-term drifting of the car.
+Adding a small amount of I value could help fix this problem.

 ## Reflection on Tuning PID parameters for this project

 I use ```(P=0.1,I=0.001,D=1)``` as my initial guess.
 These PID values work reasonably well and the car hit the edge of the track only once.
 It seems that the car should be more responsive to the change of the direction of the tracks.
 I increase the PD value and add a small value of I to make PID values as ```(P=0.2,I=0.001,D=2)```.
 I start with this value and add the twiddle algorithm to find tune the PID values.
 Since I intend to use the twiddle algorithm to fine tune the algorithm, I select very small dP, dD and dI values.
 Their initial values are 1/1000 of the P, I and D values, respectively.